PILLAR REPORT

 Zac’s workaround: “Makes sense.
 Can I ask something before you go, what’s one thing you’d improve if you could?”

-Both responses here do a great job of reframing the “we already have a solution” objection as an opportunity to uncover dissatisfaction or gaps.
+Both responses do a strong job of reframing the “we already have a solution” objection as an opportunity to uncover gaps or dissatisfaction.

-Jordan’s approach is structured and strategic, by asking for a rating, he quantifies satisfaction and smoothly pivots to what’s missing, giving him space to introduce how his solution might bridge that gap.
+Jordan’s approach is structured and strategic.
+By asking for a rating, he quantifies satisfaction and smoothly pivots to what might be missing, creating space to position his solution as a potential improvement.

-Zac’s line is more casual but equally effective, inviting the prospect to self-reflect and voice a pain point they might not even realise was there.
-Both techniques open the door without challenging the existing solution head-on.
+Zac’s approach is more conversational but equally effective.
+He encourages the prospect to reflect and articulate a challenge they may not have fully considered.
+Both techniques open the door without directly challenging the existing solution.

 So, what’s changed?

-We're seeing fewer outright rejections and more resistance rooted in caution, mistrust, or prioritisation.
+We’re seeing fewer outright rejections and more resistance rooted in caution, mistrust, or shifting priorities.

-These aren’t all just knee-jerk no’s, they’re signals that buyers are being more selective and more sceptical.
+These aren’t just quick dismissals - they’re signals that buyers are becoming more selective and more considered in how they engage.

-For reps in 2026, success isn’t about bulldozing through, it’s about playing tactically.
+For reps in 2026, success isn’t about pushing harder.
+It’s about being more thoughtful and precise.

-In any sport, when the game gets tougher, you either adapt, or get left behind.
-And cold calling is no different.
+In any competitive environment, when things become more challenging, you either adapt or fall behind.
+And cold calling is no exception.

-With crowded inboxes, skeptical buyers, and shrinking budgets, many pundits were quick to write off the channel altogether.
+With crowded inboxes, more skeptical buyers, and tighter budgets, many were quick to dismiss it altogether.
 But the data, and Cognism’s performance, tell a different story.

 It’s not that cold calling is dead.
 It’s that the old tactics are.